AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/ensure-assertions.md

 ```
 Check the total price contained in the order-total span HTML element.
 By default, all Ensure methods have 5 seconds timeout.
 However, you can specify a custom timeout and sleep interval (period for checking again)

-Bellatrix provides you with a full BDD logging support for ensure assertions and gives you a way to hook your logic in multiple places.
+BELLATRIX provides you with a full BDD logging support for ensure assertions and gives you a way to hook your logic in multiple places.